-The bill amends existing laws related to school security personnel in New Mexico by introducing provisions for assistant school security personnel, defined as level one or level two security guards registered under the Private Investigations Act.
+The bill amends existing laws related to school security personnel in New Mexico by introducing provisions for assistant school security personnel, specifically those who are registered as level one or level two security guards under the Private Investigations Act.
 It establishes qualifications for these personnel, allowing retired or former commissioned peace officers and registered level three security guards to serve as school security personnel.
-The bill also amends the Private Investigations Act to permit applicants for registration as security guards to be employed by school districts or charter schools, thereby expanding the pool of potential security personnel available to educational institutions.
+The bill also includes conforming amendments to the Private Investigations Act, enabling applicants for registration as security guards to be employed by school districts or charter schools.

 Statutes affected: introduced version: 22-10A-40, 61-27B-16, 61-27B-17, 61-27B-18